-Best areas to stay in Seville: the fastest way to choose the right neighborhood
+Best areas to stay in Seville: where to stay on a first visit

 If you are comparing the best areas to stay in Seville, the smartest move is to choose the neighborhood before you fall in love with a random hotel photo.
 Santa Cruz, El Arenal, Triana and Alameda all create different versions of the trip, even when they look close together on the map.

-This page is the quick shortlist version.
-It is built for travellers who want a clean answer to the question “which area suits me best?” before they move on to specific hotels, pool options or boutique properties.
+This page is the quick shortlist version for people searching both best areas to stay in Seville and best places to stay in Seville.
+It is built for travellers who want a clean answer to “which area suits me best?” before they move on to specific hotels, pool options or boutique properties.

 The four Seville areas that matter most